SatelliteQE/robottelo/README.rst

 Robottelo
 =========
-This is an automation test suite for the `Katello <http://katello.org/>`_ project.
+This is an automation test suite for `The Foreman <http://theforeman.org/>`_ project.

 My goal is to design a `keyword <http://en.wikipedia.org/wiki/Keyword-driven_testing>`_, `data <http://en.wikipedia.org/wiki/Data-driven_testing>`_ driven suite that can be used in a continuous integration environment.

 Quickstart
 ==========

 This page gives you a good introduction in how to get started with ``Robottelo``.
+For more information, please read the `documentation <http://robottelo.readthedocs.org/en/latest/>`_.

 Requirements:
 -------------